DevEmeric/Pimp-My-Cake/README.md

 //front/src/Containers/Admin/DatabaseIngredient/ModifyIngredient.jsx // it's a form that is being displayed after a button click, shown in the admin ingredient database. the component receives the ingredient property via props.
 The submit is made with axios call at the
-Node corresponding route, wich make an update of the database with a MySql request.
+Node corresponding route (//back/routes/ingredients.js), wich make an update of the database with a MySql request.